fracz/supla-filesensors/README.md

 ### Display PLN-EUR exchange rate

-Want to display exchange rate in SUPLA?
-For example I have found that it is available on [https://internetowykantor.pl/kurs-euro/](https://internetowykantor.pl/kurs-euro/).
+The exchange rate is for example available on [https://internetowykantor.pl/kurs-euro/](https://internetowykantor.pl/kurs-euro/).

-Looking at the HTML, the interesting part looks like this:
+Looking at the HTML, the interesting part is:

 ```html
 <span class="kurs kurs_sprzedazy">4,2828</span>